Ranking every player to wear No.9 for Man Utd in the Premier League

 4. Anthony Martial

-Martial remains an impossible player to judge.
-After moving to England as a teenager amid cries of, “How much?!” from your dad, he looked the real deal as United’s No.9 after announcing himself with that wonderful goal against Liverpool on his debut.
+After moving to England as a teenager amid cries of, “How much?!” from your dad, Martial looked the real deal as United’s No.9 after announcing himself with that wonderful goal against Liverpool on his debut.

 He continued to carry United alongside Marcus Rashford under difficult circumstances in Louis van Gaal’s final season in charge, only to be stripped of the No.9 upon Jose Mourinho and Zlatan Ibrahimovic’s arrival in the summer.